ipa320/ipa_seminar/ipa_seminar_manipulation/README.md

 * __config/lbr_solo.srdf__: This SRDF (Semantic Robot Description Format) file holds the main configuration to be used with MoveIt!

 Startup files:
 * __launch/demo.launch__: This is the most basic startup file.
-It opens RVIZ where the planning capability can be tested without needing to run either a simulation nor a robot hardware.
+It opens RVIZ where the planning capability can be tested without needing to run either a simulation or a robot hardware.
 * __launch/move_group.launch__: This file will be used when MoveIt! is to be used in connection with a simulation or a robot hardware

 Both of these launch files combine other launch files contained in the launch folder.
 Those other files start up a specific module for MoveIt! respectively.